bxbrenden/four-equations-puzzle/README.md

 In order to get the generator to spit out all elements of the list at once, I put the generator into the built-in `list` function.

 ### Constraint Checking
-Equipped with a comprehensive list of possible solutions (and many erroneous ones), we now turn to solving the puzzle.
+Equipped with a comprehensive list of possible solutions (and many erroneous ones), it's time to solve the puzzle.
 To check if a given permutation solves the puzzle, the code uses Python assertions.
 An assertion is just a statement that is either true or false.
 If it's true, Python does nothing and moves on to executing the next line of code.
-However, if an assertion proves to be false, Python raises an error.
+However, if an assertion is false, Python raises an error.
 This error is called an `AssertionError`.

 Here's a snippet that uses an assertion to check if the difference of the first two elements equals the third element:
 ```
 def check_solution(p):
-    """Given a list "p", return True if the first element
-       minus the second element equals the third."""

     try:
         assert p[0] - p[1] == p[2]
     except AssertionError: